-The iPhone XS Portrait Mode is the best thing to happen to iPhone photography in quite a while.
+The Portrait Mode in iPhone XS is the best thing to happen to iPhone photography in quite a while.
 It uses the XS’ dual cameras, plus the A12 chip’s Neural Engine, to work out how far away everything is in your photos.
 Then, it blurs everything in the background, just as if you used a fancy big camera.

-But what if you want more blur?
-The XS’ Depth Control feature is very realistic, but maybe it’s a bit too realistic?
+But what if you want even more blur?
+The iPhone XS’ Depth Control feature looks very realistic, but maybe it’s a bit too realistic?
 Maybe you want to really wipe out that background with some extra blur.
 The good news is, there are some great apps that do that.

 How does iPhone XS Depth Control work?

-Depth Control and Portrait Mode are designed to mimic the behavior of a DSLR-type camera, and the results are surprisingly accurate, and lead to great, natural-looking photos with some real punch.
+Apple designed Depth Control and Portrait Mode to mimic the behavior of a DSLR-type camera, and the results look surprisingly accurate.
+The software-powered features can produce great, natural-looking photos with some real punch.
 But sometimes you just want more.

 Halide, Slør and blur

-The built-in Camera app isn’t the only app that has access to these amazing tools.
-Not only can third-party apps access the depth-map of an existing photo, in order to apply their own effects.
-They can also use the depth camera when they shoot a photo.
+The iPhone’s built-in Camera app isn’t the only app that has access to these amazing tools.
+Third-party apps can access the depth map of an existing photo in order to apply their own effects.
+Plus, they can use the depth camera when they shoot a photo.

 Halide is one of our favorite camera apps, and it lets you capture Portrait Mode photos of anything.
-The iPhone’s built-in camera app is fussy about Portrait Mode, only allowing it when it deems the results will be good.
-Halide just lets you go for it, and deal with the results later.
-This lets you capture Portrait Mode photos you can’t get from the native app — photos when the subject id very close, for example.
+The iPhone’s built-in Camera app is fussy about Portrait Mode, only allowing it when it deems the results will be good.
+Halide just lets you go for it and deal with the results later.
+This lets you capture Portrait Mode photos you can’t get from the native app — photos when the subject is very close, for example.